Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

-After modelling the dressed cross section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ with several fit models as shown in Fig.~\ref{BCS:piD0Dsp:fit} (Top), it yields the stable parameters for the first enhancement, which has a mass of $4228.6\pm 4.1\pm 6.3$ MeV/$c^2$ and a width of $77.0 \pm 6.8 \pm 6.3$ MeV.
-The resonance parameters obtained from the fit of cross section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ are consistent with previous observations of the $Y(4230)$ state and the theoretical prediction of a $D\bar{D}_{1}(2420)$ molecule.
+After the dressed cross-section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ has been modeled with several fit models, as shown in Fig.~\ref{BCS:piD0Dsp:fit} (top panel), it yields stable parameters for the first enhancement, which has a mass of $4228.6\pm 4.1\pm 6.3$ MeV/$c^2$ and a width of $77.0 \pm 6.8 \pm 6.3$ MeV.
+The resonance parameters obtained from the fit of cross-section of $e^+e^-\to \pi^+D^{0}D^{\ast-}$ are consistent with previous observations of the $Y(4230)$ state and the theoretical prediction of a $D\bar{D}_{1}(2420)$ molecule.
 This result is the first observation of $Y(4230)$ associated with an open-charm final state.
-The second enhancement, which has a mass of $4404.7 \pm 7.4$ MeV/$c^2$ and a width of $191.9 \pm 13.0$ MeV, is not from a single known resonance based on current fit as shown in Fig.~\ref{BCS:piD0Dsp:fit}(Top).
+The second enhancement, which has a mass of $4404.7 \pm 7.4$ MeV/$c^2$ and a width of $191.9 \pm 13.0$ MeV, is not from a single known resonance based on a current fit as shown in Fig.~\ref{BCS:piD0Dsp:fit}(top panel).
 It could contain contributions from $\psi(4415)$ and other resonances, and a detailed amplitude analysis is required to better understand this enhancement.